Mega Menu

 How does campaigning work?

-In the context of elections, campaigning is what candidates do to get votes - it's not just handing out leaflets though!
-Successful candidates take time to listen and speak to students, find out about the current issues relevant to the role they're standing for and persuade voters with ideas and enthusiasm, not just trendy slogans or avalanches of tweets.
-Check out the candidate support page [link] to find out more on campaigning.
+Successful candidates take time to listen and speak to students, find out about the current issues relevant to the role they're standing for and persuade voters with ideas and enthusiasm.
+All campaigning activity needs to follow our Election Rules

 How does voting work?